ConnorSweeneyDev/.config/readme.md

   command.
 If a language you want is missing, you can find it [here](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#implemented-coc-extensions).
 - Copilot &rightarrow; If you don't have a license for Copilot then don't include this plugin.
-If you do, then after following the steps run `:Copilot setup` and follow the instructions.
+If you do, then after following the pattern run `:Copilot setup` and follow the instructions.

 You can now add the `after\ftplugin` folder and any files inside it, which are used for language specific configuration;
 after that, don't forget to include `after\plugin\buffers.lua`.